isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 The Good:
 - Comes in a spray bottle and will thus be easy to use
 - It's a contact-killing bed bug killer.
-- Contain natural active ingredients from the�Neem tree (thus it's non-toxic)
+- Contain natural active ingredients from theNeem tree (thus it's non-toxic)
 - It contains Azadirachtin that'll disrupt the reproduction cycle of the bed bugs by affecting hormones' functioning.
 - Has a residue effect of about 2 weeks
 The Bad: